Umer-prog/CleanSheet-App/docs/SPEC.md

 **Default view (mapping selected):**
 - Top area: transaction table data displayed as a grid/table
+- Transaction display is paginated at 500 rows per page with Prev/Next and `row X-Y of Z`
 - Bottom area: error list for this mapping
   - Each error row shows: row number, column name, bad value, expected values (from dim)
   - Click an error → shows two buttons: Replace | Add
+- If selected mapping has no errors and all mappings in project are clean, Replace/Add are replaced by:
+  - `All errors are removed.
+Generate final file.`
+  - `Generate` button

 **Replace flow:**
 1. Popup opens showing all valid values from the linked dim column
 2. Client selects the correct value
 3. Confirms → that cell in the transaction CSV is updated
 4. Error removed from list
+5. Final workbook is not auto-generated here

 **Add flow:**
 1. Popup opens showing all columns of the dim table (except the mapped column which is pre-filled with the bad value)